Feeling like Fall this weekend

 8 day forecast:

-Pattern should remain quiet heading into Monday, with highs in the mid 60s.
-A weak frontal system works through the area Tuesday, sparking a few showers and storms across the area through Tuesday afternoon.
+Patterns should remain quiet heading into Monday, with highs in the mid 60s.
+A weak frontal system will work through the area Tuesday, sparking a few showers and storms across the area through Tuesday afternoon.
 Highs jump to near 70° for Tuesday before another shot of colder air sends our temps into the 50s for Wednesday.
 Temperatures look to slowly moderate as we end the work week into the weekend.